 Distributed Line Constant

-The primary line constants are parameters that describe the characteristics of copper (or other conductive material) transmission lines in terms of the physical electrical properties of the line.
-The primary line constants are only relevant to copper lines and are to be contrasted with the secondary line constants, which can be derived from them, and are more generally applicable.
-The secondary line constants can be used, for instance, to compare the characteristics of a waveguide to a copper line, whereas the primary constants have no meaning for a waveguide.
+The primary line constants are parameters that describe the characteristics of copper (or other conductive materials) transmission lines in terms of the physical electrical properties of the line.
+The primary line constants are only relevant to copper lines and are to be contrasted with the secondary line constants, which can be derived from them and are more generally applicable.
+The secondary line constants can be used, for instance, to compare the characteristics of a waveguide to a copper line, whereas the primary constants have no meaning for a waveguide

 Primary Line Constant